Obama was once the outsider. Back in Chicago, he now speaks to a party he reshaped

 Editor

-When Barack Obama visited the 2000 Democratic National Convention in Los Angeles, he could not even get a floor pass.
+When Barack Obama visited the 2000 Democratic National Convention in Los Angeles, he couldn’t even get a floor pass.
 The young Illinois state senator had just lost a bruising congressional primary to Bobby Rush.

-By 2004, he was back at the DNC in Boston, to give the keynote address.
-This time, he was the Democratic nominee for Illinois’ Senate seat, the self-proclaimed “skinny kid with a funny name,” and delivered the speech that would define him.
+By 2004, he was back at the DNC in Boston, giving the keynote address.
+This time round, he was the self-proclaimed “skinny kid with a funny name” turned Democratic nominee for an Illinois Senate seat, and delivered the speech that would ultimately define him.

 “There’s not a liberal America and a conservative America — there’s the United States of America,” he said at the time.
 “There’s not a Black America and white America and Latino America and Asian America.
 There’s the United States of America.”